gsdevme/phoenix-docs/framework/bundles/index.rst

 TrackingBundle
 ==============
-The Phoenix Tracking Bundle provides an easy way to add third party javascript and tracking snippets to instances of Phoenix (also GogleTag Manager).
+The Phoenix Tracking Bundle provides an easy way to add third party javascript and tracking snippets to instances of Phoenix (also Google Tag Manager).
 These snippets are configurable and can be enabled on a per instance basis. :ref:`Read the TrackingBundle Documentation <phoenix-bundle-tracking-index>`.